Implement bias and dark frame subtraction

 Implement bias and dark frame subtraction as described nicely for example here:

 This needs to be done very early in the pipeline, one of the comments suggests (and includes an example) even before demosaic.

-#3 Updated by Ed Halley about 1 year ago
+#3 Updated by Ed Halley over 3 years ago

 Would love to see traction on this -- the DNG files that come out of a recent popular drone, DJI Mavic Pro, have a very strong and consistent red bias in the center 30% of the frame.
 If the user could take samples in a controlled lighting situation (a flat field image), then subtract the bias from all compatible frames (dimensions, camera identifier, etc.), it would save a ton of time.

 (Updated: the new DJI Mavic Pro camera has camera model "FC220" maker "DJI" in it.
 I don't have any physical color targets like Gretag or it8 to help with the new camera support.)

 #4 Updated by Albert Jasinski over 2 years ago

 This feature is essential for astro photographers and another people using long exposures.

 Subtracting dark frame from image gives really good results.